leynabajaj/eulerprojectsolutions/README.md

 # eulerprojectsolutions
 These are my own personal solutions to the first 100 problems of ProjectEuler in Python.
 I am doing this as I am new to the site, and I wanted a new way to challenge myself :).
 If you happened to stumble upon this repo and you are new to this just like me, feel free to take a look yourself.
+My friend key is 1831640_e8yk4T2WwU9vZ3gnr1kXA8QerSOXtypr if you would like to add me.

 [ProjectEuler](https://projecteuler.net/) is a website full of practice problems for people who enjoy math and programming.
 Problems follow a one-minute rule where it should take under a minute on a modern computer your code to compile and a solution to be found.
 My goal is for all my algorithmns to follow this.